Periodic Reeb orbits on prequantization bundles: Basic constructions

 In this paper, the initial choice of the Hamiltonian function plays a crucial role.
 It is defined as a radial function in the complex line bundle $E\to M$ and has a shape similar to the standard ones in symplectic homology, but eventually becoming constant again.

 In order to construct this Hamiltonian function, we first fix a number $R_0\in\R$ with $1<R_0<2$ and choose constants $A,c\in(0,1)$, which in addition satisfy

-As we also require $c<1$, this condition is only needed if $R_0$ is close to 1 as otherwise, the right hand side is larger than 1.
+The first condition is only needed if $R_0$ is close to 1 as otherwise, the right hand side of the first equation in \eqref{eqn:choices} is larger than 1 and automatically satisfied by $c\in(0,1)$.
 The second condition can then be satisfied by choosing $A$ sufficiently small.
 Then we define the function $k\colon\R_{>0}\to\R$ explicitly by the formula

 Therefore, we have $k(A)=0, k'(A)=1$ and \beq |rk''(r)|=c<1. \eeq We next set $B=A\exp\frac{R_0-1}{c}$.
 Thus, $A< B\approx Ac$, where $\approx$ becomes an equality in the limit $c\to 1$ and $R_0\to 2$.
 Moreover, the relations between $A$, $c$ and $R_0$ in \eqref{eqn:choices} are equivalent to the more readable conditions